-A bail bondsman or bail bond agent is a person, association of person or a company who act as a surety or pledger in respect of accused person to release him on bail.
-The bails bondsman take money (called bail money) or property as collateral security.
+A bail bondsman or bail bond agent is a person, association of person, or a company who act as a surety or pledger in respect of the accused person to release him on bail.
+The bail bondsman takes money (called bail money) or property as collateral security.

 Before we explain what is bail bondsman and bail bond agent?
 How do bail bonds work?
-It is important to explain what is bail bond?
+It is important to explain what is the bail bond?

 What is a Bail Bond & What is a Bail Bondsman?

-A bail bond is written promise signed by the defendant/ accused or his surety to pay certain fixed amount to the court, if defendant fails to appear before the court at fixed date.
-This bail bond method is used to release the defendant/accused waiting trial charged with criminal offense from lawful custody.
+A bail bond is a written promise signed by the defendant/ accused or his surety to pay a certain fixed amount to the court if the defendant fails to appear before the court at a fixed date.
+This bail bond method is used to release the defendant/accused awaiting trial charged with criminal offense from lawful custody.

 History of Bail Bond System

-Law on Bail Bonds in United States
+Law on Bail Bonds in the United States

-The law relating to bail bond is different in different states.
+The law relating to bail bonds is different in different states.
 Federal laws affect through Eighth Amendment to the United States Constitution, which contains the Excessive Bail Clause and the Bail Reform Act of 1984.

 Comprehensive Crime Control Act of 1984 also control the practice of bail bond and lastly the Uniform Criminal Extradition Act is also relevant in this regard.

 Bond agents are also known as bond dealers.
 They have a strict security contract with officials of the local court.
 In that agreement, they agree to post an irrevocable bond on behalf of the defendant/accused toward the court.